jazzband/django-auditlog/README.md

 - we assume additional_data is a dict (to store in JSON format)
 - m2m and mptt handlers stuff additional fields into additional_data
 - "changes" field is human-friendly format, whereas "additional_data" field is machine-readable format

+## improved admin view
+- for smaller changes, shows complete change right in the changelist view
+- improved change summary in changlist view, including added color coding in changelist view, red for before/deletions, green for after/additions.
+Great for quickly reviewing many small changes.
+- exposed more changelist fields and detail view fields, added filters and search fields

 ## More notes